 According to the World Health Organization (WHO), there are several factors that can affect the results of the Widal test.
 It is considered better not to rely too much on this test.
 The World Health Organization recommends the use of culture tests instead of the Widal test when possible.

-However, until some other simple, a cheap and reliable method is available, perhaps the Widal test will continue to be used in India to confirm typhoid fever.
+However, until some other simple, cheap and reliable method is available, perhaps the Widal test will continue to be used in India to confirm typhoid fever.

-What is the purpose of Widal Test
+What is the purpose of the Widal Test?

 It is very important to get an accurate test for typhoid fever in its early stages.